SkrFractals/Comparser/README.md

 Functions just like else in other languages.
 The syntax is different in the same way as if.
 Must follow immediately after the closing bracket of an if.
 Elses can be chained.
 For example:
 ? _\<condition\>_ { _\<commandsA\>_ } : { _\<commandsB\>_ } : { _\<commandsC\>_ } : { _\<commandsD\>_ }
 Will have the block A and C run if the condition is true, and B and D if false.
-Else is entered is the block before it was skipped.
+Else is entered if the block before it was skipped.
 I don't think this is particularly useful, but it's just how the parser works, so it's worth mentioning.

 While: